dlejay/advent-of-code-2024/day16/README.md

     #O#O#O#########.#
     #O#OOO..........#
     #################

 Analyze your map further. _How many tiles are part of at least one of the best paths through the maze?_

+## Notes

+For Part 2: a node is on an optimal path if and only if the sum of its distance from S and the sum of its distance to E equals the result of Part 1.
+So one forward search and one backward search.